flokk.

 Museo Galileo

-The Museo Galileo on the Piazza dei Giudici holds Galileo's actual telescopes, early globes, and hands-on scientific instruments from the Renaissance, and older kids especially love the room dedicated
+The Museo Galileo on the Piazza dei Giudici holds Galileo's actual telescopes, early globes, and hands-on scientific instruments from the Renaissance, and older kids especially love the room dedicated to anatomical wax models and surgical tools.
+The museum does a great job explaining why Florence was at the center of the scientific revolution, not just the artistic one.

 culture